Aptivi/NitrocidKS/DocGen/wiki/ueshdevelopment/Shell-scripting.md

 ## Scripting format

-Any normal command that you would normally execute in the shell of Kernel Simulator can be written in the file as if you're writing a command.
+Any normal command that you would normally execute in the shell of Nitrocid KS can be written in the file as if you're writing a command.
 It supports the arguments.
 It can be written like below:

 ```
 echo Hello World!